AKASHAorg/blog.akasha.world/_posts/2017-02-01-the-tipping-point.md

 draft: true
 ---

 Hello everyone, during the last couple of weeks we have been busy applying the lessons learned from the first releases, fixing bugs and implemented new features.
 Many thanks, again, to everyone for your support and kind words following the first alpha versions!

-As a token of our deep appreciation we bring to you *The Tipping Point*.
+As a token of appreciation we bring to you *The Tipping Point*, the latest AKASHA pre-release (0.4.0).

-The latest release (0.4.0) includes numerous bug fixes and improvements while also introducing new features such as:
+The 0.4.0 version includes numerous bug fixes and improvements while also introducing new features such as:

 * Tipping
 * Entry editing & versioning